 These findings should not be construed as the public becoming strongly supportive of trapping, but rather that the public may be becoming less negative towards trapping.
 Caution should be exhibited in interpreting these results.
 First, the quantified survey in this study was not national in scope, but was administered in three pilot states: Connecticut, Indiana and Wisconsin.
 While the results from Wisconsin and Indiana may not be that surprising given the more rural nature and historical experience with trapping in these Midwestern states, the support for trapping -- at least lower than expected levels of opposition -- in the more urban, Northeastern State of Connecticut, may hint at a fundamental shift in public opinion on trapping.
-The second caution in interpreting the results of this study as a shift in public tolerance of trapping is that this study placed trapping within the context of, and under the purview of, the state fish and wildlife agency, a factor that was identified in this study used the term "regulated" trapping, another variable that was identified in this study that was correlated to positive opinions on trapping.
+The second caution in interpreting the results of this study as a shift in public tolerance of trapping is that this study placed trapping within the context of, and under the purview of, the state fish and wildlife agency, a factor that was identified in this study as an important variable related to favorable attitudes toward trapping.
+Finally, this study used the term "regulated" trapping, another variable that was identified in this study that was correlated to positive opinions on trapping.

 Nevertheless, the overall results of this study indicate that the public appears more supportive, and less opposed to regulated trapping in Connecticut, Indiana and Wisconsin than past studies (that are not directly comparable) have indicated.